Smooth Nested Simulation: Bridging Cubic and Square Root Convergence Rates in High Dimensions: Numerical Experiments

 \item The regression-driven method.
 This method is similar to the KRR-driven method, except that the conditional expectation $\E[Y|X]$ is modeled as a linear combination of basis functions in $X$.
-In addition to different values of $m$, we also try different sets of basis functions, including polynomials and orthogonal polynomials (the Legendre, Laguerre, Hermite, and Chebyshev polynomials) up to order $5$ and without interaction terms.
+In addition to different values of $m$, we also try different sets of basis functions, including polynomials and orthogonal polynomials (the Legendre, Laguerre, Hermite, and Chebyshev polynomials).
+For each class of polynomials, we cap the highest allowable order at $5$, excluding any interaction terms.
+This configuration leads to $5\times 5 = 25$ distinct sets of basis functions.
+Furthermore, for each of these sets, we consider two variations depending on whether we include the European option price under the GBM model, which has a closed-form solution.
+Hence, in total, we have $50=2\times 50$ sets of basis functions to examine.
 We report the best performance among all the combinations of different values of $m$ and sets of basis functions.

 \end{enumerate}